Explorer 1: Legacy

 Explorer 1 was the first of the long-running Explorers program.
-Four follow-up satellites of the Explorer series were launched by the Juno I launch vehicle in 1958, of these, Explorer 3 and 4 were successful, while Explorer 2 and 5 failed to reach orbit.
+Four follow-up satellites of the Explorer series were launched by the Juno I launch vehicle in 1958.
+Of these, Explorer 3 and 4 were successful, while Explorer 2 and 5 failed to reach orbit.
 The final flight of the Juno I booster, the satellite Beacon-1, also failed.
 The Juno I vehicle was replaced by the Juno II launch vehicle in 1959.

-A follow-up to the first mission, Explorer-1 [PRIME], was successfully launched aboard a Delta II launch vehicle in late October 2011.
-The PRIME was built using modern satellite construction techniques.
-The orbiting satellite was a backup, because the initial Explorer-1 PRIME, launched on 4 March 2011, did not reach orbit due to a launch vehicle failure.
+A follow-up to the first mission, Explorer-1 Prime Unit 2, was successfully launched aboard a Delta II launch vehicle in late October 2011.
+The Prime was built using modern satellite construction techniques.
+The orbiting satellite was a backup, because the initial Explorer-1 Prime, launched on 4 March 2011, did not reach orbit due to a launch vehicle failure.

-An identically constructed flight backup of Explorer 1 is on display in the Smithsonian Institution's National Air and Space Museum, Milestones of Flight Gallery in Washington, D.C.
-LC-26 was deactivated in 1963, and was designated for use as a museum in 1964, the Air Force Space and Missile Museum.
-Here too, a full-scale Explorer 1 is on display, but this one is a mockup.
+An identically constructed flight backup of Explorer 1 is on display in the Smithsonian Institution's National Air and Space Museum, Milestones of Flight Gallery in Washington, D.C., LC-26A was deactivated in 1963 and was designated for use as a museum in 1964, the Air Force Space and Missile Museum.
+Here too, a full-scale Explorer 1 is on display, but this one is a mock-up.